webis-de/wasp/README.md

 ## Troubleshooting
   - The search page never retrieves results/does not show new results!
       - WASP currently uses the default Elastic Search settings which turn the index read-only once your disk reaches 95% of used space.
 Since the index is (if you did not reconfigure that) stored on your root partition, you might need to clean up there.

+### WASP under Windows
+Under Windows 10 Pro, the Docker container works fine.
+_Students and acedemic staff may be able to purchase a cheap license (free for students) to Windows 10 for Education, that includes the same native support for Docker containers._

+Installing the certificate `warcprox-ca.pem` does not work correctly in Firefox when you simply open the file.
+You need to explicitly add the certificate in the _Authorities_ tab of the certificates panel (so __not__ in the _Your Certificates_ tab).

+After doing that, you are __ready to WASP__ under Windows 10.